Bira/octopus-carnival/_drafts/hells-rebels-3-part-2.md

 time-consuming scene in the entire adventure.

 I suggest playing the enemies with a modicum of intelligence here, but remember that raising the alarm is not an automatic action.
-It a single guard spots the PCs, the rest of the fortress won't automatically know they're there.
+If a single guard spots the PCs, the rest of the fortress won't automatically know they're there.
 An alarm must be raised, which takes time and is susceptible to disruption from the PCs.

 [2]: {{ "/2017/05/01/hells-rebels-player-guide.html" | relative_url }}